n0rq1/apprentice-assignment/README.md

 ```
 The last job of our workflow will be to redeploy our service with the updated image.
 Since in the previous job, we create a new image, where the tag was the new semantic release version, we need to update our image that GCR is pulling from.
 Before doing that, we need to authenticate ourselves.
 If we don't authenticate, we won't have access to our GCR service, which is a good thing!
 We authenticate ourselves by using the Google Auth GitHub action.
 Here, we just need to pass it our credentials secret.

-To create the GCP_CREDENTIALS secret:
+# How to create the GCP_CREDENTIALS secret:
 - Go to your project on Google Cloud
 - Go to the navigation menu in the top left
 - In the nav menu, go to 'I AM & Admin'